top of page

 Bio:

-Lydia was recognized as one of the “brightest young… innovators and game changers” by Forbes on the 30 Under 30 list in 2017 for her research developing microscopies that better inform and inspire the design of soft materials.
+Lydia's research develops microscopies to inform and inspire the design of materials.
 Her research interests straddle the line between physics and chemistry, with aspects of biology, chemical engineering, and materials science mixed in.
 She enjoys collaborative work with diverse teams and has published with scientists and engineers from around the USA and world (McGill, Michigan, UNC, UC Santa Cruz, Montreal, Harvard, UCLA, Hokkaido, Kansas St., Houston, Rice, UIUC, CWRU).
-Outside of research she enjoys coffee, boxing, Mexican cooking, spending time with friends and family, and tries to enjoy Cleveland sports.
+She is especially proud that her basic research results have led to collaborations with industry (3M, Lubrizol) and patents, where there is potential for science to impact applied, commercial products in society.
+Outside of research she enjoys coffee, boxing, Mexican cooking, spending time with friends and family, and *tries* to enjoy Cleveland sports.

 bottom of page